rimendoz86/FileUploadTester/readme.md

 ## TODOS
 - [ ] Allow user to change port via appSettings.json
 - [ ] Display a running summary of avg throughput and files per minute.
 - [ ] Instead of always displaying all results, show the last stream count. ie. if the usere sets the streams to 10, only the last 10 results will show.
-This is because the ang throughput and files per minute will be more useful anyways.
+This is because the avg throughput and files per minute will be more useful anyways.

 this is a small project, and was made out of necessity.
 After the two todo's above I will likely not do much more unless this magically gets discovered and people need other features.